 Fort Greene is named after a revolutionary war era General who built a garrison against the British on what is now Fort Greene Park.
 It's bordered by Flatbush Avenue in Downtown Brooklyn to the west, Flushing Avenue and the Brooklyn Navy Yard to the north, Cleremont Ave and Clinton Hill to the east, and Atlantic Avenue and Prospect Heights to the south.
 One of the first characteristics that attract New Yorkers to Fort Greene is the easy subway commutes to downtown Manhattan from a variety of trains at Atlantic Terminal, which is also a central hub for events at Barclay's Center, a big concert venue and also where the Nets play.
 The neighborhood has an impressive artistic history as the historic home of Walt Whitman, John Steinbeck, Truman Capote, Biggie Smalls and Old Dirty Bastard.
 It continues to be an artistic hub of the borough with the Brooklyn Academy of Music, instituted in 1858 as a center for avant-garde performance, a role it fulfills to this day.
-It also has a laid-back and really underrated foodie scene which we'll talk more about.
+It also has a laid-back and really underrated foodie scene.

 What I like most about Fort Greene is it's versatility of character: The largest transit hub, arena, and shopping center in Brooklyn is less than a half-mile from serene brownstones and the borough's oldest park.
 The real estate is mostly beautiful brownstone and brick row-houses which began popping up in the 1840s, and also includes luxury rental and condo high-rises near the western border with downtown Brooklyn.
 The neighborhood has a Whole Foods, new Wegmans, an Apple Store, Target... as many neighborhood conveniences as any other area in New York City.